Liuyu314/algorithm4Liu/README.md

 ## test

 You can input *make test* to test the algorithm.
-Now you just can test the insert sort algorithm.
-The testing time may be a little long, you can change the data scale through the *test.sh*.
+Some testing time may be a little long, you can change the data scale through the *test.sh*.
 After testing, you can see the picture like this:

 ![plot](https://raw.github.com/Liuyu314/algorithm4Liu/master/plot.png)